 1. Make a plan to beat jet lag

 Dealing with exhaustion from jet lag can ruin any trip.
-How many times have you been too tired to keep your eyes open during dinner, or laid awake in your hotel bed all night long, unable to sleep?
+How many times have you been too tired to keep your eyes open during dinner, or lay awake in your hotel bed all night long, unable to sleep?

 The best way to deal with jet lag is to make a plan ahead of time, in the week or two before you leave for vacation.
 Start by setting your alarm clock 20 mins earlier or later each morning, depending on the time zone of where you're traveling to.
-Start acclimatizing your body to your new vacation time a little bit each day, and by the time you've arrived you'll at least have a head start.
+Start acclimatizing your body to your new vacation time a little bit each day and by the time you've arrived you'll at least have a head start.

 When you're on the plane, try to get as much sleep as possible, no matter what the time is in your home country.
-Instead of watching in-flight movies, put on your noise-cancelling headphones and a light-blocking sleep mask, close your eyes, and try to get as much rest as possible.
+Instead of watching movies, put on your noise-cancelling headphones and a light-blocking sleep mask, close your eyes, and try to get as much rest as possible.
 Keeping things as dark as possible can trick your body into thinking it's nighttime, so you can hopefully get some shut-eye during the flight.

 Our 100% Silk Sleep Mask is designed to block out all light and induce a state of total darkness, perfect for catching some zzz's on the plane.